-Beside all this, my honesty can be sold but for much more than a ticket and a trip….joking of course LOL
+Besides all this, my honesty can be sold but for much more than a ticket and a trip….joking, of course, LOL

-There is one problem though, they can be saved in captivity however they would not be able to survive if they go back in the wild.
-This is why the orphanage has both babies and grown up adults.
+There is one problem though, they can be saved in captivity however they would not be able to survive if they go back to the wild.
+This is why the orphanage has both babies and grown-up adults.

 So why asking a blogger?